Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/03 - Configuration|Change Management & Tools/README.md

 Skill Description
 -----------------
-The Fellow should understand the standard processes, techniques and tools used to manage the changes in an environment and be able to use them.
-They should understand and articulate what configuration & change management is and the problems it solves

-The fellow should be able to setup and configure common software (MySQL, Apache Web Server, MongoDB, ExpressJS, AngularJS, NodeJS, PHP, Python, etc) on a VM using the Ansible configuration tool
+The Fellow will be comfortable implementing the standard processes, techniques, and tools to manage changes in a development environment.
+Additionally, the Fellow will be able to setup and configure common software (MySQL, Apache Web Server, MongoDB, ExpressJS, AngularJS, NodeJS, PHP, Python, etc) on a VM using the Ansible configuration tool.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Setting up a test harness to test and verify configuration scripts